Sisters of the Most Holy Trinity: Organization

 The congregation is a pontifical institute whose purpose is the glorification of the Most Holy Trinity and the Christian education of young girls.

 The Trinitarian Sisters of Rome are headed by the Superior General and the congregation's general council; these officers serve six-year terms; the Superior General and the members of the general council are elected by the Chapter General, which meets every six years or upon the death of the Superior General.
 Each local Trinitarian community is headed by a superior, called a Superior, who is appointed to a three-year term and can be renewed for a second three-year term.
 The current Superior General of the Trinitarian Sisters of Rome is Mother Maria Clotilde Testa S.T.

 Distribution

-In 2013, the Trinitarian sisters of Rome was 292 and had 29 houses: 16 in Italy, 4 in the United States, 8 in Madagascar and 1 in Philippines.
+In 2013, the Trinitarian sisters of Rome was 292 and had 29 houses: 16 in Italy, 4 in the United States, 8 in Madagascar and 1 in the Philippines.
 Their headquarters is at Via della Madonna del Riposo 71, 00165 Rome, Italy.